libreworks/caridea-validate/README.md

 For the most part, we support all rules and their return codes as defined by the spec with some notable exceptions.
 We did not implement the following rules:

-* `equal_to_field` – In our opinion, this is only used for password fields and should not be part of validation logic.
 * `trim` – This is part of filtering, not validation.
 * `to_lc` – This is part of filtering, not validation.
 * `to_uc` – This is part of filtering, not validation.